zaphosting/docs/docs/dedicated-raid.md

 ***

 * Delete Logical Drive
-You can delete the current RAID configuration, to create a new one as example.
+You can delete the current RAID configuration, to create a new one for example.

 * Select Boot Volume
 You could boot from another storage medium, which is not necessary in our case here.